urzuacm/A-test-for-Zipf-law/README.md

 * It is not advisable to test for Zipf's law by means of a regression (Urzúa, 2011).

 * In a diverse number of disciplines, from Linguistics to Geography, it is not uncommon to test for Zipf's law.
-It is worth noticing, however, that such a law is a limit case among the distributions that exhibit more generally a power-law behavior.
-If the reader is A good number
+It is worth noticing, however, that such a law is a limit case in thee class of the distributions that exhibit a power-law behavior.
+If the reader is A good number.
+The **lmz** test is locally optimal if the alternative distributions also exhibit a power-law behavior.
+More generally, one could try to test first for power-law behavior by means of the **pwlaw** test (Urzúa 2020), which can be found in the repository https://github.com/urzuacarlosm/A-test-for-power-law

-* The **lmz** test is locally optimal if the alternative distributions also exhibit a power-law behavior.
-More generally, one could try to test first for power-law behavior by means of the **pwlaw** test (Urzúa 2020), which can be found in the repository
+## Examples

 ## Bibliography